Formula Atlantic Labatts Championship Series Race

 - Lola T460 [HU11] (Don McKnight): New to Dave Webber (Mississauga, Ontario) for Canadian Formula Atlantic in 1976, but only seen at a couple of races that season.
 Entered by Webber Racing for Don McKnight in 1977.
 Webber then retained the car for many years, selling it to Derek Harling (Windsor, Ontario) in 1994.
 Harling restored the car for historic racing and retained it until about 2017 when he sold both his T460s to Joe Bunton (Fort Collins, CO).

 - March 77B (Mike Rocke): New to Mike Rocke (Livermore, CA), who raced the car through 1977 and 1978 until a serious accident at Trois-Rivières which left Rocke very badly injured and destroyed the 77B.

 - Lola T460 [HU18] (Carl Liebich): New to Carl Liebich (Plymouth, WI/Two Rivers, WI) for Canadian and IMSA Formula Atlantic races late in the 1976 season.
 Liebich was said to have a new T560 for 1977, but it appears it was his nearly-new T460 updated.
 Retained for 1978, 1979, and the start of 1980.
 Chris Townsend's research shows this car was sold to Chuck Dietrich in 1980 and used by him in SCCA Central Division Formula Atlantic until 1982.
-It was then retained unraced by Dietrich until sold to Lowell Blossom in 1995.
-Sold by Blossom to Dave Jordano (Indianapolis, IN) in 2005.
+It was then retained unraced by Dietrich until sold to Lowell Blossom (Zionsville, IN) in 1995.
+Raced by Blossom at Lime Rock in May 1996 and at Grattan Raceway in August 1997.
+It was sold by Blossom to Dave Jordano (Indianapolis, IN) in 2005.
+Subsequent history unknown, but believed to be the T460/T560 raced by Tom Thornton in HSCC Derek Bell Trophy races in 2010 and 2011.